kruton/ssh-proto/README.md

 - Algorithm-specific payload parsing
 - Comprehensive enums for all protocol constants

-### State Machine (In progress)
+### State Machine
-- Basic connection state machine framework (SMC)
+- SSH client state machine using KStateMachine
-- States defined but transitions incomplete
-- Intended for connection lifecycle management
+- Complete state transitions for SSH client connection lifecycle
+- Event-driven architecture with strongly-typed callback interface
+- Client-only (server would require separate state machine)

 ## What This Project Does NOT Provide